 Every surfer should have a collection of surfboards for different types of waves.
-What is the ideal surf quiver of the everyday surfer?
+What is the ideal surf quiver for the everyday surfer?

-Two shortboards, one Malibu and one longboard.
+A versatile surfer needs variety, so two shortboards, one Malibu and one longboard should do it.
 If you had to take four surfboards to a distant surfing island, for the rest of your life, this would probably be the best surf quiver.

-Assuming you're a surfer that is 1,75m (5'9'') and weighs 70kg (154 pounds), four surfboards would be enough to keep you busy in any line-up.
-The first experiences in the surfing life are usually made with larger boards with good buoyancy and high stability.
+Assuming you're a surfer with a height of 1.75m (5'9''), weighing 70kg (154 pounds), four surfboards would be enough to keep you busy in any line-up.
+The first experiences in the surfing life are usually had with larger boards that have good buoyancy and high stability.
 The Malibu surfboard is the plank for life.

-With a 7'4'' Malibu you can easily learn how to surf your first waves and then enjoy smaller rides, when you've hit your 100 hundred wave.
-A Malibu fits almost all wave conditions, from 1ft to 6ft walls of water.
+With a 7'4'' Malibu you can easily learn how to surf your first waves and then enjoy smaller rides until you ride your hundredth wave.
+A Malibu fits almost all wave conditions; from 1ft to 6ft walls of water.
 It's the perfect funboard.

-Then, you'll buy your classic 6'2'' shortboard.
-This is actually one of the most popular board sizes in surfing.
-Some even say that 95 percent of 6'2'' shortboards have squash tails.
+When ready, buy your classic 6'2'' shortboard with a squash tail.
+This is one of the most popular board sizes in surfing.
+It's reckoned that 95 percent of 6'2'' shortboards have squash tails.

 This will be your all-round surfboard and can work from 2ft to 8ft waves.
 If possible, go quad with your fin setup.
 You'll feel like you're riding a loose skateboard.

-Then, it's time to get another shortboard for bigger surfing days.
+When you up your game even further, it'll be time to get another shortboard for bigger surfing days.
 What about a 6'8'' pin tail plank?
-Now, select a five-fins surfboard, so that you can adapt to multiple overhead high wave conditions.
+Select a five-fin surfboard, so that you can maneuver in multiple overhead wave conditions.

-With three surfboards and more than a decade of surfing experience, it's time to discover the pleasures of relaxation, maturity and aloha spirits.
-The perfect longboard surfboard would be a 9'6'' with 3-1/8 of thickness and 23 of width.
+With three surfboards and more than a decade of surfing experience, it'll eventually be time to discover the pleasures of relaxation, maturity and aloha spirit.
+The perfect longboard surfboard for an average-sized rider is a 9'6'', with 3-1/8 inches of thickness and 23 inches of width.

 The perfect quiver for the 1,75m (5'9'') and 70kg (154 pounds) surfer: